Part 2

 “Do you have a singing part in the play, Viv?”
 Clara asked.

 “No, all the roles are speaking except a chorus that ‘provides narrative context’ — is how Rosabel put it.
 My Lord, she’s aggravating.”
 Viv, who sang in a church choir, preferred musicals but had been talked into her current role as Ethiopian princess Worknesh Zewditi because of her own African ancestry.
-“You know she’s convinced the senior class to install the eternal flame from the play in the middle of the labyrinth as their class project — just honor that Greek guy nobody’s heard of before.”
+“You know she’s convinced the seniors to install the eternal flame from the play in the middle of the labyrinth as their class project — just to honor that Greek guy nobody’s heard of before.”

 “We’re arranging plants around it in the Flower Club,” Doris said.
 “Reds and yellows like marigolds and poppies — and hummingbird vines to grow up the columns … Rosabel said they taste good, anyway.”